JangSeongwon/Moving-object-grasping-with-single-active-view-camera/README.md

 Used manipulator : Ufactory xArm 7 robot
 ------
-Used algorithm for path planning : SAC
+Used RL algorithm : SAC
 ------
 Used algorithm for vision data processing : Convolution network Encoder(CURL)
 ------